zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 6-Multilateral Environmental Negotiations.md

 The CH had a significant role in these conventions.
 ##### Present time
 ![[Pasted image 20251022105014.png]]
-The GPT should have  been passed at the Palais des Nations this year after the failure of 2024 in Kores but it didn't work.
+The GPT should have  been passed at the Palais des Nations this year after the failure of 2024 in Korea but it didn't work.
 News outlets called it a *failure*.
 ### What went wrong with the GPT?
 - “States’ redlines are incompatible.
 They leave no pathway for agreement.”- Australia.
 - “Without agreement on the scope of the treaty, this process is not on the right track.” - Kuwait, for GCC.